A-MilkyCat/project2/README.md

 ```
 python3 main.py -p 1
 ```
--p selects which prompt file to use from the prompts/ directory.
+-p selects which prompt index (line) to use from the prompts/init_prompt.txt